Waste Inferences!

 There’s also a larger, more general community of Rubyists forming around AI that we’re a part of.
 Join the Ruby AI Builders discord to connect with developers who are exploring various applications of AI in the Ruby ecosystem.
 It’s a great place to exchange ideas, share your projects, and learn from the experiences of others

-Keep an eye out for our post next week where we go into more details about why we think Ruby is a sleeping giant in the world of AI application development and is perfect for “Wasting Inferences”
+In a future post we’ll go into more details about why we think Ruby is a sleeping giant in the world of AI application development and is perfect for “Wasting Inferences”

 More Posts